benji-cannot-code/fast-vc-chromium-benchmark-run-4/styleguide/c++/c++-features.md

 **Notes:**
 *** promo
-Banned due to only working with 8-bit characters.
-Keep using `base::StringPiece` from `base/strings/`.
+Originally banned due to only working with 8-bit characters.
+Now it is unnecessary because, in Chromium, it is the same type as `std::string_view`.
+Use `base::StringPiece` from `base/strings/`, unless interfacing with third-party code, in which case prefer to write the type as `std::string_view`.
+Note `base::StringPiece` implicitly converts to and from `std::string_view`, so one typically does not need to write the STL name.
 ***

 ### Strings Library <sup>[banned]</sup>